What can I expect?

 To participate in our programs all stroke survivors must be able to perform their own toileting and other personal care needs, be able to get their lunch and be safe in eating.
 If survivors are not independent in these areas of self-care, a caregiver must assist onsite.
 This is not an adult day care program, so people with advanced cognitive impairment are not eligible to participate.

 To be eligible for our fitness and aquatic programs, you must have approval from a physician according to your release.
-We check blood pressure prior to exercising and your blood pressure must be within the limits set by your physician.
-A person whose resting vital signs are above or below the permitted level is not permitted to exercise that day for his/her safety.
 If hospitalized, the release must be updated before resuming physical activity in our program.

 There is a monthly program fee for each participant.
 This allows participation in all classes and the fitness program, based on available appointments and eligibility.
 Please check with our administrative office (913-649-1776) for the latest program fee information.

 Does Insurance, Medicaid, or Medicare cover any of the cost?